Jay Osmond: The Osmonds Musical

 Osmond wrote the story to the 2022 musical The Osmonds.
 It is based on the life and music of The Osmonds musical group and family.
 The musical was originally set to premiere in August 2021, but had to be postponed due to the COVID-19 pandemic.
 The musical had its world premiere at the Curve Theatre, in Leicester, England on 3 February 2022.
 The musical was embarked on a tour around the United Kingdom and Ireland in 2022.

 Personal life

+Osmond dated Debbie Glenn for a period in the mid-1970s, before she left him and began dating (and would eventually marry) his brother Donny.

 Jay married Kandilyn Harris on August 25, 1987.
-They were divorced in 2011.
+They were divorced in 2011, with Osmond later describing the marriage as a difficult one.
 Together, they have three sons: Jason George (born September 23, 1988), Eric Clinton (born January 2, 1991) and Marcus Jay (born January 8, 1996).
 Jay's oldest son Jason married Lauren Merrill on March 11, 2011, and they have one son, Grayson George, born 2013, and two daughters, Roslyn Renee born 2015 and Charlotte Dee born 2018.

-Jay married Karen Randall in May 2014.
-Karen was a fellow divorcee and eventually became involved in the Osmonds' business enterprises, including the Osmonds musical.
+Jay married Karen "Karina" Randall, whom he met via online dating, in May 2014.
+Karina was a fellow divorcee and eventually became involved in the Osmonds' business enterprises, including the Osmonds musical.
+Karina debunked the notion that she did not know of The Osmonds before meeting Jay; she was not an Osmonds fan but knew that the family's clean reputation and lack of scandal in the tabloids made him a more reliable potential partner than some of the other men she had encountered.
 His step-granddaughter London Brise Mortensen (born October 14, 2006) was accidentally killed on September 18, 2014, at age 7.
+Jay and Karina Osmond reside in Idaho Falls, Idaho.

 Like the rest of his family, Jay Osmond is a member of the Church of Jesus Christ of Latter-day Saints.